Neuro-symbolic Metalearning and AutoML

 Submission

-This workshop hosts two tracks:
+This workshop hosts the following tracks:

 - Original paper track: Authors can submit novel papers, that have not been accepted elsewhere.
-Please format your submission according to the LaTeX Lecture Notes in Computer Science format, maximal 12 pages.
+Please format your submission according to the LaTeX Lecture Notes in Computer Science format, maximal 12 pages. (closed)

 - Poster of already published work: Authors can apply for a poster spot for a paper that has recently (less than 2 years) been published elsewhere.
-During submission, you send a link to the already published version of the work, and the peer-review will determine whether it is a good match based on the topic.
+During submission, you send a link to the already published version of the work, and the peer-review will determine whether it is a good match based on the topic. (closed)

 Please use the template suggested by the organisation of ECML/PKDD